All Episodes

 There might be fear of the White House coming after you, fear of being primary, fear of whatever.

-But I I have never seen the Republican Party this informed by it.
+But I have never seen the Republican Party this informed by it, this inspired and motivated by fear.

-I don't know if it's the consultants advising candidates that uh are telling them this is what you have to do to win the independence.
+I don't know if it's the consultants advising candidates that are telling them this is what you have to do to win the independence.

-But it is a it is a mind boggling thing when you stop and think of all Democrat administrations to compromise with and agree with this one.
+But it is a mind-boggling thing when you stop and think of all Democrat administrations to compromise with and agree with this one, this is the least likely for any of this to happen.

-So people are scratching their heads, it doesn't make sense to them.
+So people are scratching their heads.

-And this gives birth and gives rise to all these mindless conspiracy theories when there doesn't appear to be a rational explanation why the president has no opposition, essentially in Washington.
+And this gives birth and gives rise to all these mindless conspiracy theories when there doesn't appear to be a rational explanation why the president has no opposition, essentially, in Washington.

 They want to be praised by people in Washington.

-And too many Republicans look at his skills and his talent and they say we just simply can't compete.
+And too many Republicans look at his skills and his talent, and they say, we just simply can't compete.

 And so they seed the playing field.

-And I I think that the future of the nation, the future of the state of Wyoming is simply too important for that.
+And I think that the future of the nation, the future of the state of Wyoming is simply too important for that.

 They fished together.

-Uh how how's that going down between your family and the Enzies?
+How's that going down between your family and the Enzies?

-This this uh you know, I have a lot of respect for Mike.
+You know, I have a lot of respect for Mike.

-Um and it's not personal.
+And it's not personal.

-Uh you know, this is this is very much about policy and substance in the future.
+This is very much about policy and substance in the future.

 And I believe it's time for a new generation.

-Uh it's time for somebody who will be a strong voice in Washington for Wyoming.
+It's time for somebody who will be a strong voice in Washington for Wyoming.

-Um so it's it's certainly it's it's not personal.
+So it's certainly not personal.

-Well, Liz, if if I may editorialize here, I don't I don't want to embarrass you, but I want to tell the audience here that I've I've known you for many, many years, and throughout the entire time I've known you, you haven't changed.
+Well, Liz, if I may editorialize here, I don't want to embarrass you, but I want to tell the audience here that I've known you for many, many years.

-Your conservatism has been consistent and solid, and in fact, it may have uh uh even gotten, if I can use the term stronger, your commitment to it may have even increased.
+And in fact, it may have even gotten, if I can use the term, stronger, your commitment to it may have even increased.

 You showed the way.